TheBottiger/vector-docs/documents/2. Available CFW/Neo-Os.md

 # Neo-OS

-Neo-Os was created and developed by [The-Bottiger](https://github.com/TheBottiger) if you want to check it out here [Neo-Os](https://github.com/TheBottiger/Neo-OS-oelinux) it would be a pleasure if you tried it!
+Neo-Os was created and developed by [The-Bottiger](https://github.com/TheBottiger) if you want to check it out here [Neo-Os](https://github.com/TheBottiger/Neo-OS-oelinux) it would be a pleasure if you try it!

 # What does it does and what is the sole purpose?

-Neo-Os is an Matrix look alike experience via appearance, alongisde with a Matrix Rampotst and Boot Animation and the purpose of making this OS is making other people happy and productive.
+Neo-Os is an Matrix look alike experience via appearance based on [Wire-OS](https://github.com/os-vector/wire-os), alongisde with a Matrix Rampotst and Boot Animation and the purpose of making this OS is making other people happy and productive.

 # My Experience and how I decided to work on this project